-Briefly, it acts as an oxygen sensor and, the hydroxylation inhibits the interaction of HIF-1 with on Chr7: NC-000007.14.
-It was shown to contributes to circuit dynamics in the central nervous system and represses phosphatase activity of protein phosphatase 1 complex.35 alpha1 chains of type I collagen, which is found in most connective tissues.
+ELFN1 (Extracellular leucine-rich repeat and fibronectin type III domain containing 1).
+It locates on Chr7: NC-000007.14.
+It was shown to contributes to circuit dynamics in the central nervous system and represses phosphatase activity of protein phosphatase 1 complex.35

+COL1A1 (Collagen type I alpha 1 chain).
+It locates on Chr17: NC-000017.11 and encodes the pro-alpha1 chains of type I collagen, which is found in most connective tissues.
 Mutations in this gene are related to Ehlers-Danlos syndrome, Caffey Disease, osteogenesis imperfecta, and idiopathic osteoporosis.36